Memphis Drunk Driving Accident Lawyers

 What About Other Liable Parties?

 The drunk driver may not be the only party responsible for your accident.
 In Tennessee, a third party can be found liable for the accident if they recklessly supplied an intoxicated driver with alcohol.
-This is known as a dram shop liability law.
-Section 57-10-102 of the Tennessee Code outlines the dram shop liability law.
+This is known as the dram shop liability law, outlined by Section 57-10-102 of the Tennessee Code.
 If a vendor sold an already intoxicated patron alcohol or to someone under the age of 21, then they can be held liable for the accident.
 That way, injured accident victims can recover from all of the responsible parties, not just the drunk driver.

 According to the CDC, drunk driving continues to be a problem across the United States.
 In one recent year, more than 10,000 people died in alcohol-related crashes.
 This accounted for 28 percent of all traffic deaths in the U.S. 17 percent of all car accident deaths in children 0-14 years old were caused by a drunk driver.